Lambert Park has four routes that run from north to south on the west

-High Bench is the westernmost and lowest-altitude trail in
+High Bench is the westernmost and lowest-altitude bike trail in

 100 yards uphill, High Bench is cool and lush with tall mature trees.

-The trail starts at the High Bench trailhead (sometimes called the
+The trail starts at the South Trailhead (often called the High Bench trailhead

-church trailhead) at the southwest corner of the park.
-There's a nice new
+or church trailhead) at the southwest corner of the park.

 High Bench is cooler and more lush.
 This spot is just

 At mile 0.2, fork left to stay on High Bench as the River

 Trail heads toward the High Bench Road.
 As it continues north, High Bench

 will cross a dirt service road twice before crossing a gravel fire road.